 Standardized basic skills assessments are utilized before the expenditure of training funds to assure limited program dollars target the best outcomes for participants.
-The Subrecipient shall use assessment tools approved by the BFWDC to identify a participant's current skills and areas in need of improvement, and determine remediation needs before establishing an ITA.
+The Subrecipient shall use assessment tools approved by the BFWDC to identify a participant's current skills and areas in need of improvement and determine remediation needs before establishing an ITA.
 To enhance alignment across partner programs, using previous assessments from other education or training programs is allowed for determining appropriate career and training services.
 The Subrecipient shall follow local BFWDC WIOA Assessment Policy #2015-09.

-- 5. Education Offered Concurrently with Workforce Preparation and Occupational Training-The Subrecipient shall ensure that education is offered concurrently with and in the same context as workforce preparation activities and training for a specific occupation or occupational cluster. - 6.
+- Education Offered Concurrently with Workforce Preparation and Occupational Training- The Subrecipient shall ensure that education is offered concurrently with and in the same context as workforce preparation activities and training for a specific occupation or occupational cluster. - 6.
 Leadership Development Opportunities The Subrecipient shall encourage responsibility, confidence, employability, self-determination, and other positive social behaviors.
 Examples of leadership development include: - Exposure to post-secondary educational possibilities; - Community and service-learning projects; - Peer-centered activities including peer mentoring and tutoring; - Organizational and teamwork training, including team leadership training; - Training in decision making, including determining priorities; and - Citizenship training, including life skills training such as parenting, work behavior training, and budgeting of resources. - 7.
-Support Services Enable the participant to participate in WIOA program activities and transition to self-sufficiency.
-The Subrecipient shall use the self-sufficiency calculator to assist the participant in budget planning to determine their needs to complete their training plan and job search successfully.
-The Subrecipient shall assist the participant in identifying gaps and locating resources to close these gaps.
+Support Services Subrecipient shall enable participants to participate in WIOA program activities and transition to self-sufficiency.
+The Subrecipient shall use the self-sufficiency calculator to assist participants in budget planning to determine their needs to complete their training plan and job search successfully.
+The Subrecipient shall assist participants in identifying gaps and locating resources to close these gaps.
 All support services allowed by law shall be used to remove or neutralize barriers to participation and employment.

-Only after the Subrecipient cannot obtain supportive services through other programs or community resources shall WIOA funded supportive services be used to assist the participant.
+If the Subrecipient cannot obtain supportive services through other programs or community resources, WIOA-funded supportive services may be used to assist participants.
 Supportive services can be used to purchase items and services related to employment, education, and training.
-Types of Supportive Services include:
+Types of eligible supportive services include:

 - Linkages to community services;

 - Assistance with transportation;

 - Assistance with childcare and dependent care;

 - Assistance with housing;

-- Needs-related payments (youth ages 18-24 only); - Assistance with educational testing; - Reasonable accommodations for youth with disabilities; - Legal aid services; - Referrals to health care; - Assistance with uniforms or other appropriate work attire and work-related tools, including such items as eyeglasses and protective eye gear; - Assistance with books, fees, school supplies, and other necessary items for students enrolled in post-secondary education classes; and - Payments and fees for employment and training-related applications, tests, and certifications.
+- Assistance with educational testing;

+- Reasonable accommodations for youth with disabilities;

+- Legal aid services;

+- Referrals to health care;

+- Assistance with uniforms or other appropriate work attire and work-related tools, including such items as eyeglasses and protective eye gear;

+- Assistance with books, fees, school supplies, and other necessary items for students enrolled in post-secondary education classes; and

+Payments and fees for employment and training-related applications, tests, and certifications.